microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 We want to call the Community Event API to get a list of all available events, which we can call it with a **GET** request to this url:
 **<https://apim-dhino-fetch-prod-002.azure-api.net/002/export/query/FF4740ED-7415-4D36-80A7-7E7C565806AA/974BB697-57A4-4132-8A6E-C6E11BCE5493/EVENTS>**

-The two GUIDs in the URL are referencing the environment we want to target and we will consider them static for now, they point to the Workshop database (we weren't allowed to use the PROD database 😉)
+The two GUIDs in the URL are referencing the environment we want to target and we will consider them static for now, they point to the community database in our community tenant.

 ### Request